Follow The Safe Mac on Twitter to stay advised of the latest Mac security news!

 - If you are using a Mac in an environment where AV software is required

-- If you want the peace of mind and don’t mind installing software that may be obtrusive
+- If you want the peace of mind and don’t mind installing software that may interfere with the normal operation of your system

 - If you can’t be bothered to give any thought to what you download, though this is a very dangerous attitude on today’s internet